mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_classcluster.md

 ## Adding a class to a classcluster

-You chance upon the [CountOnes](https://github.com/CountOnes/hamming_weight) project and its AVX2 implementation and would like to  support it, for larger bitsets.
+You chance upon the [CountOnes](https://github.com/CountOnes/hamming_weight) project and its AVX2 implementation and would like to  support it with a class `ConcreteAVX2Bitset` for larger bitsets, when AVX2 is available.

-You could either add a new `-init` function to **BitSet** or expand the current initializer:
+You could either add a new `-initWithAVX2Bits:count:` function to **BitSet** or expand the current method:

 ```
 - (instancetype) initWithBits:(NSUInteger *) bits
                         count:(NSUInteger) count
 {